sciZer0/7/v/README.md

 Since the Voting Margin of 16.67% is more than the Mandatory Margin of 15%, the decision is made.

+Additionally, in order for a vote to be valid, it must meet the required 5% voter turnout.

 <h1>9 &nbsp Proposals</h1>

 On the Vote blockchain, there are Automatic Proposals and Non-Automatic Proposals.